December 14, 1918– Jeff Chandler:

-In that last era of true studio power, the 1950s, Universal Pictures had the strongest group of male contract players going, including Tony Curtis, Rock Hudson, and Jeff Chandler.
+In that last era of true studio power in the 1950s, Universal Pictures had the strongest group of male contract players including Tony Curtis, Rock Hudson, and Jeff Chandler.
 Chandler worked in a few top productions, but mostly he found himself with jobs in B-pictures.
-Yet, he was still a very popular movie star with his photograph frequently featured in the fan magazines.
-He certainly had arresting features: 6 foot 3 inches, premature curly silver hair, dimpled chin, with warm sexy eyes.
+But, he was still a very popular movie star with his photograph frequently featured in the fan magazines.
+He certainly had arresting features: 6’3’’, premature curly silver hair, dimpled chin, warm sexy eyes.
 He possessed a strong low voice and a heroic quality that made him especially well-suited for Westerns and War films.
 Like many contract players, Chandler had little say in which projects he did and he suffered from crappy scripts even though he was a good actor.

 Chandler was born Ira Gossel in Brooklyn.
 He studied drama at the Feagin School at Rockefeller Center and made his professional debut in The Trojan Horse at the Mill Pond Playhouse on Long Island in 1941.

 Chandler enlisted in the US Army in 1942.
 A year later, he was a second lieutenant in an army aircraft division and spent two years stationed in the Aleutians Islands.
 After WW II, he was discharged from the Army in California and like a lot of hot guys just back from the war, he got himself to Hollywood.
 He smartly got rid of Ira Gossel and took Van Johnson’s character name from Easy To Wed (1946) after seeing a matinee.